-the prefiguration of post-growth/post-capitalist societies (e.g., Feola and Nunes, 2014; Feola and Butt, 2017; Feola, 2019; Poças et al., 2021; van Oers et al., 2023): which are the most transformative ‘realizations of the future in the present’ led by grassroots initiatives and social movements, especially around agri-food systems' (un)sustainability and climate change?
-What just and sustainable social logics and arrangements are experimented and realized in prefigurative grassroots initiatives, and how are they institutionalized in practice?
-What are the conditions and mechanisms enabling prefiguration, and how transformative is this form of political action?
+The prefiguration of post-growth societies (e.g., Feola and Nunes, 2014; Feola and Butt, 2017; Feola, 2019; Poças et al., 2021; van Oers et al., 2023).
+What are the conditions and mechanisms enabling prefiguration, and how transformative is this form of political action, also in combination with other strategies?
+What social logics are experimented with and how are they institutionalised in prefigurative grassroots initiatives?
 How do such prefigurative grassroots initiatives diffuse in space, thereby adapting to different contexts?

-the impacts of grassroots initiatives and social movements struggling for transformation, especially for post-growth/post-capitalist societies (e.g., Nicolosi et al., in press; Henfrey et al., 2023; Spanier-Guerrero Lara and Feola, 2024): what are the cultural and political impacts of different grassroots political strategies across contexts?
-How should ‘impact’ be (re-)conceptualized to capture the transformative consequences of non-conventional political strategies, also in areas characterised by limited statehood and/or criminal governance?
+The impacts of grassroots initiatives and social movements (e.g., Nicolosi et al., 2025; Henfrey et al., 2023; Spanier-Guerrero Lara and Feola, 2024).
+What are the cultural and political impacts of different grassroots political strategies across contexts?
+How should ‘impact’ be (re-)conceptualised to capture the transformative consequences of non-conventional political strategies, also in areas characterised by limited statehood and/or criminal governance?
 What are the conditions for social movement coalitions, as well as multi-stakeholder platforms, to be formed, sustained and for them to result in increased impact?

-the politics and governance of sustainability and/or post-growth/post-capitalist transformation (e.g., Oliver et al., 2018; Feola et al., 2019; van Oers et al., 2021; Frank et al., 2024; Patterson et al., 2024): how do different societal actors engage in political work to promote, or hinder, sustainability transformation?
-In particular, what are the political dynamics characterizing the deliberate and just destabilization and phase-out of unsustainable socio-technical and socio-ecological arrangements?
-How can inevitable social conflict be dealt with in sustainability transformation?
-How does sustainability transformation intersect historical and contemporary social, political, cultural, economic, environmental dynamics?
-How can the contradictory, uneven and contested relations between the environment and development, be governed, especially in rural areas and food systems, and in contexts characterized by limited statehood and/or criminal governance?
+The politics and governance of sustainability transitions and post-growth transformation (e.g., Oliver et al., 2018; Feola et al., 2019; van Oers et al., 2021; Frank et al., 2024; Patterson et al., 2024).
+What are the political dynamics characterising transitions and transformations and especially the deliberate destabilisation of unsustainable socio-technical and socio-ecological arrangements?
+How can inevitable social conflicts be addressed in the context of sustainability transformation?
+How can the contradictory, uneven and contested relations between the environment and development be governed, especially in rural areas and food systems, and in contexts characterised by limited statehood and/or criminal governance?

 Governing sustainable agri-food systems in Colombia (PI)